neurodatascience/QLS612-Overview/setup/mac.md

    inside the dmg that is opened.
 1. Follow the on-screen instructions to install the package.

+{% include extra-git-setup.html %}

 ### VSCode

 1. Go to [this page](https://code.visualstudio.com/) and click the download button.
-1. Unzip the downloaded file (e.g., `VSCode-darwin-stable.zip`) and moving the resulting `Visual Studio Code` file to your Applications directory.
+1. Unzip the downloaded file (for example, `VSCode-darwin-stable.zip`) and moving the resulting `Visual Studio Code` file to your Applications directory.

 #### VSCode extensions

 1. Open the Visual Studio Code application
-1. Type `Cmd+Shift+P` and then enter "Shell command: Install 'code' command in PATH" into the search bar that appears at the top of the screen.
+1. Type `Cmd+Shift+P` to open the "command palette" at the top of the screen and then enter `Shell command: Install 'code' command in PATH`.
    Select the highlighted entry.
    A notification box should appear in the bottom-right corner indicating that the command was installed successfully.
-1. Type `Cmd+Shift+P` again and then enter "Extensions: Install extensions" into the search bar.
-Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads "Extensions: Install extensions").
+1. Type `Cmd+Shift+P` again and then enter `Extensions: Install extensions` into the command palette.
+   Select the appropriate entry from the dropdown menu that appears (there should be four entries; simply select the one that reads `Extensions: Install extensions`).
 1. A new panel should appear on the left-hand side of the screen with a search bar.
    Search for each of the following extensions and press `Install` for the first entry that appears.

 {% include vs-code-extensions.html %}